Dumin1120/project-budgeting-app-api-source-code/README.md

 See `GET` endpoint for actual link examples

 When sending a request to update one transaction, sending a json object {} or an array of an object [{}] is allowed.
 When updating more than one tranction, separate ids by comma ",".
-And data is required to be an array of objects, each object has be in a specific format, please refer to `POST` endpoint for format restrictions.
+And data is required to be an array of objects, each object has to be in a specific format, please refer to `POST` endpoint for format restrictions.

 ### `DELETE`
 `https://dumin1120-proj-budgeting-app.herokuapp.com/transactions/{ids}`